Intro

 If history should be retained, josh can be used for importing a

-project as an alternative to built-in git commands like git subtree
+project as an alternative to built-in git commands like git subtree.

 Josh’s filter capability lets you perform transformations on the history of a git repository to arbitrarily (re-)compose paths inside of a repository.